Requirement for Foreign Employees to Work

 Apart from senior executives, professionals and workers with specialised skill-sets, most foreign workers in Canada are employed in the domestic care or agriculture sectors.
 Temporary foreign workers are protected by the same laws as Canadian employees, including labour and employment legislation and the Charter of Rights and Freedoms.

-The Canadian government recently introduced new legislation to govern Canada’s Temporary Foreign Worker Program, designed to better protect foreign workers and to address short-term labour and skills shortages.
+In 2022, the Canadian government introduced new legislation to govern Canada’s Temporary Foreign Worker Program, designed to better protect foreign workers and to address short-term labour and skills shortages.
 The new regulatory amendments seek to rigorously assess the authenticity of employment offers in order to minimise fraudulent offers and better protect foreign workers from exploitation and abuse.
 A second element of the new rules seeks to bar employers from hiring temporary foreign workers when Citizenship and Immigration Canada has determined that the employer has failed to meet its commitments regarding terms and conditions of employment.
 Finally, according to the regulatory amendments, temporary foreign workers can hold a temporary work permit for only four years at a time.
 However, some workers are exempted from this limit, including most who occupy managerial, highly skilled, or other exempt positions.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?